-We're talking everything you need to know about freezer meals!!
+We're talking about everything you need to know about freezer meals!
 Prep and assemble them in no time and feed your family on the cheap.
 Fill your freezer up with homemade meals to make those busy nights easier on you — and we're all for itthat!

 Freezer meals are the perfect way to prepare for a new baby, an upcoming surgery, or even those busy weeks.
 As you well know, I've had lots of babies, so I know just how important they can be for those weeks and months after when you're trying to bounce back and adjust to your new normal.
 I pretty much always have “make as many freezer meals as possible” at the top of my baby-prep list!

 One of the best ways to make a lot of freezer meals quickly is to invite a friend to come join you.
 Make a plan and knock out your freezer meal prep in just a couple hours.
 We were able to make (at least) 31 meals, on the cheap, in just 4 hours!